Resizing with Paintshop Pro

 Resizing by Pixels

 When resizing by pixels, you can determine what size you want to end up with.
 Beware that although you can enlarge your image, it will usually have a distortion effect to it, unless you are resizing a vector image or some text.
-You will notice that the two pixel values are linked together because, by default, if you change the size for one side, the other side will be proportionally adjusted.
+Notice that the two pixel values are linked together because, by default, if you change the size for one side, the other side will be proportionally adjusted.

 This is one reason why you might want to have your Rulers visible on your project, so you have an idea of the size you want.
 Of course, if you have a set value you want to aim for, it will be easy to enter those values.
 But if you want to resize your photo in order to match a quick page, or another project, having an idea of the size you want would be useful.